 By cutting out your exposure to light, your circadian rhythm will recognise that it’s time to go to bed.
 In turn, this will send signals to start producing more melatonin and get you sent off to sleep ASAP.

 Do sleep masks work?

 Sleep masks work and are effective in helping some people get more quality sleep at night.

 But don’t just take my word for it.

-A study published in Critical Care found that patients in simulated ICU units managed to improve their melatonin levels, helping to improve their sleep.
+A study published in Critical Care found that patients in simulated ICU units managed to improve their melatonin levels, helping to improve their rest.
 In addition, they also got more late-stage REM sleep, making them feel more refreshed in the morning.

 Although this study result is good, you need to take them with a pinch of salt.
 Sleep masks can work, but it all depends on each individual person.
-There’s no miracle cure for sleep, so we’d avoid getting your hopes up.
+There’s no miracle cure for insomnia, so we’d avoid getting your hopes up.

 Sleep masks will be particularly effective for shift workers and places where it’s hard to block out the light, such as travelling on a plane.

 However, if you struggle to get up in the morning, sleep masks might not be right for you.
 That’s because you won’t be able to see the light in the morning, not giving you something to start the whole wake up process.